Air Wisconsin Flight 965: Accident

 The aircraft operating Flight 965, a Swearingen SA226-TC Metro II, left Outagamie County Regional Airport on a one-stop flight to Lincoln Municipal Airport at 12:45 on June 12, 1980.
 The flight stopped at Minneapolis-St. Paul International Airport and then continued on to Lincoln Municipal Airport.

 While en route but nearing its destination the aircraft experienced severe turbulence and was cleared to successively lower altitudes in an attempt to avoid the turbulence.
 During the descent the aircraft entered a region of severe precipitation, which caused both engines to flame-out due to very high levels of water ingestion.
 The crew managed to re-light both engines but lost control and impacted the ground.
 The aircraft struck the ground in a slightly nose down and right wing low attitude, bounced and then struck the ground a second time, sliding along the ground coming to a rest inverted.
 Both crew and eleven of the thirteen passengers were killed in the accident.
+One of the thirteen passengers killed was Walter Rumsey, a smokejumper that survived the 1949 Mann Gulch fire in Montana that killed thirteen smokejumpers.

+Background

 Aircraft

 The accident aircraft, SA-226TC Metro II c/n TC-228, had flown a total of 8055 hours and had first flown in 1976.
 There were no failures of the aircraft or its systems reported before the crash, or discovered by the investigation team.

+Crew

+The captain was 37-year-old Peter A. Grab, who had been with Air Wisconsin since 1972.
+He had 8,391 flight hours, including 6,000 hours on the SA-226TC Metro.
+The first officer was 28-year-old Nicholas Gallmeister, who had joined the airline three months before the accident and had logged 4,063 flight hours, but only 143 of them were on the SA-226TC Metro.